DevOps Blog

 Continuous feedback from users may help in responding better to software failures.

-There are some key strategies that will help you shift left with your software testing:
+There are some key Shift Left strategies that will help you adopt this approach to software testing.

 Demand planning